RoboSats/robosats/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Original idea
-The concept of a simple custody-minimized lightning exchange using hold invoices is heavily inspired by [P2PLNBOT](https://github.com/grunch/p2plnbot) by @grunch
+The concept of a simple custody-minimized lightning exchange using hold invoices is heavily inspired in [P2PLNBOT](https://github.com/grunch/p2plnbot) by @grunch

 ## License